hruboson/bitset/README.md

 ### C library for working with bitfields.

 Static C library which allows you to store information in bitfields.
 Very effective if you need large data consisting of boolean values.
-Tested with Eratosthenes sieve algorithm (230 000 000 numbers in 1.73 seconds with -O2 optimalizations toggled on).
+Tested with Eratosthenes sieve algorithm (230 000 000 numbers in 1.34 seconds ( Intel(R) Xeon(R) Silver 4214R CPU @ 2.40GHz ) with -O2 optimalizations toggled on).

 ## Build
 Refer to Makefile.